Best Vintage Record Player

 Vintage turntables usually have a better sound quality than the cheap, plastic models of today, and this is because they have a better build.

-Back when vinyl was the main form of music sold, manufacturers competed with one another by trying to design the best-sounding turntable, just like today companies compete to offer the best Bluetooth speaker or wireless headphones.
+When vinyl was the primary form of music sold, manufacturers competed with one another by designing the best-sounding turntable, just like today companies compete to offer the best Bluetooth speaker, wireless IR headphones, and Bluetooth headphones.

 Modern turntables can also offer great sound quality, and to be honest, it depends what you’re looking for.
 Some people prefer the soft crackle of an old record player, while others prefer a clearer, brighter sound.